iceyisaak/localweather/README.md

 ###### variant: Typescript ReactJS + Tanstack Query
 ###### 20231110

+## Project Description
-## This app
+This app allows you to:
-- Shows current weather of the specified location
+- Check the current weather of a specific location
+- Change the temperature unit (Celsius, Fahrenheit, Kelvin)

 ## Features
 1. Search for current weather data of a specific location
-  - via text search
+  - via text search + Search Suggestion Menu
   - via Geolocation (Coordinates)
-2. Changable temperature unit (Celsius, Fahrenheit, Kelvin)
+2. Changeable temperature unit (Celsius, Fahrenheit, Kelvin)
+3. Resettable location input

+## Variants on Different Branches
+- master: The latest variant
+- tanstack-query: Implementation of Tanstack Query (React Query) + Jotai frontend state management
+- context-api: The original variant using ContextAPI

 ## How to run this project
 1. Download the repo to your machine